 What does it mean for a program to be "running" anyway?
 Recall that the CPU is constantly performing its fetch/execute/fetch/execute/... cycle.
 For each fetch, it fetches whatever instruction the Program Counter (PC) is pointing to.
 If the PC is currently pointing to an instruction in your program, then your program is running!
-Each time an instruction of your program executes, the circuitry in the CPU will update the PC, having it point to either the next instruction (the usual case) or an instruction located elsewhere in your program (in the case of jumps).
+Each time an instruction of your program executes, the circuitry in the CPU will update the PC, having it point to either the next instruction (the usual case) or an instruction located elsewhere in your program (in the case of jumps), but in any case that means your program is still running.